BREAKING: Charges Against Abel Cedeno Reduced to Manslaughter

 “I got taken out of school by my father and home-schooled at 14,” he said.

-Tanya Walker, 54, who is outreach coordinator and co-founder of NYTAG, said, “I was bullied out of a college” — the College of Staten Island when she protested Borough President Guy Molinari for calling Karen Burstein, the 1994 Democratic nominee for state attorney general, “unfit for public office because she is a lesbian.
+Tanya Walker, 54, who is outreach coordinator and co-founder of NYTAG, said, “I was bullied out of a college” — the College of Staten Island when she protested Borough President Guy Molinari for calling Karen Burstein, the 1994 Democratic nominee for state attorney general, “unfit for public office” because she is a lesbian.

 “A group of students told me they were going to get off campus or they were going to kill me,” she said, “and the administration did nothing about it.”